prajaktaborse1234/synthmerge/README.md

 - **Benchmark**
   Built-in benchmarking tool (`synthmerge_bench`) for evaluating model accuracy on conflict resolution tasks

+- **Context Lines Configuration**
+  Configurable context lines for code, diff, and patch to control the amount of surrounding information provided to AI models

 ---

 ## 🛠 How It Works